 For further information related to the introductory evening, please email firstname.lastname@example.org.
 Please note that any questions regarding recruitment and the selection process should be addressed to email@example.com.

 The UK's Faculty of Public Health: www.fph.org.uk

 Lead Employer information

-All trainees within London and the South East are employed by Imperial College Healthcare NHS Trust.
+All trainees within London are employed by Royal Free Hospitals Group.
 All employment related enquiries (such as contracts, HR) should be made to them: firstname.lastname@example.org

 All existing registrars are able to raise issues with TPDs, or the HEE team who support the School.
 Most queries regarding the practicalities can be made via the Portal –https://lasepgmdesupport.hee.nhs.uk/support/home